 Enhance your home in the smallest of ways simply by adding an interesting wall hanging that will really shake up your space.
 A macramé wall hanging can add that bit of texture and depth that your wall feels naked without.
 Plus, it’ll help draw attention to a piece of furniture you love, such as our statement-making Hercules chest of drawers.

-Refresh your Kitchen Tiles
+Refresh your Kitchen Backsplash

 Refresh Your Bedding

 This is an easy one, but if your bedding is looking a little tired after a long winter, perhaps it’s time to invest in a new set.
 Select colours that appear in the rest of the room to unify your bed – the room’s central piece – with the room it sits in.
 Play with shades from a similar palette or contrast them against complementary colours for an aesthetically pleasing clash.

 Add Some Houseplants

 Extracted from Root, Nurture, Grow by Caro Langton and Rose Ray of Ro Co (Quadrille, £18) Photography © Erika Raxworthy

 If you are looking to bring the outdoors in, then houseplants are a great way to do this.
 Dot a few on window sills, stack some in a sunny corner or hang them from your ceiling to bring in colour, organic form and texture.